kareemkotb/How-to-Data-Science/README.md

 The important thing about finding the perfect course is finding the majority of technical skills that are needed under one roof.
-The best example is [Associate Data Scientist in Python](https://app.datacamp.com/learn/career-tracks/associate-data-scientist-in-python), in 90 hours you will learn and good portion of the technical skills, but to complete the last course from Datacamp we will want [Data Scientist in Python](https://app.datacamp.com/learn/career-tracks/data-scientist-in-python) and in 26 hours we will get SQL and a bit of Machine Learning.
-For $13 per month learning the majority of the skills is very worth it.
+The best example is [Associate Data Scientist in Python](https://app.datacamp.com/learn/career-tracks/associate-data-scientist-in-python), in 90 hours you will learn and good portion of the technical skills, but to complete the last course from Datacamp we will want [Data Scientist in Python](https://app.datacamp.com/learn/career-tracks/data-scientist-in-python) and in 26 hours we will get SQL and a bit of Machine Learning, but we will need Machine Learning for data science so we will get this course as well [Machine Learning Scientist in Python](https://app.datacamp.com/learn/career-tracks/machine-learning-scientist-with-python).For $13 per month learning the majority of the skills is very worth it.

 ## 365 Data Science ![image](https://github.com/user-attachments/assets/b9e543be-c6ea-4e47-aa83-ecf1bd3f0ada)